SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 It would be good to include the date of access of these sites and if possible some additional information in supplemental material such as text from the site or screen captures to support the text.**

+I added a sentence to the end of the Acknowledgements section that citations of  information contained within any webpages was current as of April 19, 2017

 **Lines 72-73